-Bluetooth is one of if not the most acceptable technology for close-range communication between two devices.
-As a result, Bluetooth is available on many devices like laptops, smartphones, tablets, and even vehicle infotainment systems.
+Bluetooth is one of the most, if not the most, preferred technologies for close-range communication between two devices.
+Consequently, Bluetooth is available on various devices, including laptops, smartphones, tablets, and even vehicle infotainment systems.

-You can connect your Bluetooth-ready smartphone to your vehicle’s infotainment system to help you wirelessly play music and podcasts, connect your vehicle’s infotainment system to the web, and make or receive phone calls.
+You can connect your Bluetooth-ready smartphone to your vehicle’s infotainment system to wirelessly play music and podcasts, connect your vehicle’s infotainment system to the web, and make or receive phone calls.

 Note that when you connect your phone to your vehicle, only one device can be used for playback, and by default, that’s your vehicle.

-There are two main ways to connect a phone to a car Bluetooth including; searching for your phone to the car’s infotainment system and searching for the car on your smartphone.
+There are two main ways to connect a phone to a car’s Bluetooth: by searching for your phone from the car’s infotainment system and searching for the car on your smartphone.

-In this review, we’ll look at both these methods; we will also look at what you should do to connect your Bluetooth-ready smartphone to your car if it doesn’t have Bluetooth.
+In this review, we will explore both methods.
+We will also discuss what you should do to connect your Bluetooth-ready smartphone to your car if it doesn’t have Bluetooth.

 Search for Your Phone On the Vehicle